cahitoz/aws-cost-explorer/README.md

   -h, --help            show this help message and exit --month MONTH         The numerical value of the month whose cost summary we
-                        would like to have (1-12) --export_file EXPORT_FILE
+                        would like to have (1-12) --year YEAR           The numerical value of the year whose cost summary we would like to have (2019, 2020) --export_file EXPORT_FILE
                         Where do you want to export the data file in JSON format.
 Location has to be writable by Python
 ```